The beginner's guide to investment Five-step guide to diversification

-Having a mix off different asset types will spread risk because their movements are either unrelated or inversely related to each other.
+Having a mix of different asset types will help you spread risk.
 It’s the old adage of not putting all your eggs in one basket.

 Step 2: Sector

 Say you held shares in a UK bank in 2006.
-This investment may have been very rewarding, so you decide to buy more shares in other banks.
-When the credit crunch hit the following year sparking the banking crisis, the value of your shares in this sector (financials) would have tumbled.
+Your investment may have been very rewarding, so you decided to buy more shares in other banks.
+When the credit crunch hit the following year, sparking the banking crisis, the value of your shares in this sector (financials) would have tumbled.

-Once you've decided on the assets you want in your portfolio, you can diversify further by investing in different sectors, preferably those that aren’t related to each other.
+So, once you've decided on the assets you want in your portfolio, you can diversify further by investing in different sectors, preferably those that aren’t highly correlated to each other.

-If the healthcare sector takes a downturn, this will not necessarily have an impact on the precious metals sector.
+For example, if the healthcare sector suffers a downturn, this will not necessarily have an impact on the precious metals sector.
 This helps to make sure your portfolio is protected from dips in certain industries.

 Step 3: Geography

 Investing in different regions and countries can reduce the impact of stock market movements.
-This means you're not just affected by the economic conditions of one country and one government’s fiscal policies.
+This means you're not just affected by the economic conditions of one country and one government’s economic policies.

-Many markets are not correlated with each other - if the Asian Pacific stock markets perform poorly, it doesn’t necessarily mean that the UK’s market will be negatively affected.
-By investing in different regions and areas, you're spreading the risk that comes from the markets.
+Different markets are not always highly correlated with each other - if the Japanese stock market performs poorly, it doesn’t necessarily mean that the UK’s market will be negatively affected.

 However, you need to be aware that diversifying in different geographical regions can add extra risk to your investment.

-Developed markets like the UK and US are not as volatile as some of those in the Far East, Middle East or Africa.
-Investing abroad can help you diversify, but you need to be comfortable with the levels of risk that come with them.
+Developed markets like the UK and US are not as volatile as those in emerging markets like Brazil, Russia, India and China.
+Investing abroad can help you diversify, but you need to be comfortable with the levels of risk involved.